 So you may have noticed that it’s been a few months since I posted a recipe over here at From James to Jamie.
 Full disclaimer: life has been crazy.
 I’ll get into that at another time, in another post (just you wait!) but right now I want to do a bit of a humble brag: this is a sponsored post.
 If you follow the blog (or have at some point landed on the homepage and noticed the pictures featuring colourful cans of beer), you’ll know that I’ve had the distinct pleasure of working as a brand ambassador for a local craft brewery.
 Being asked to join a partnership with them was an absolute thrill for me, and one of the proudest moments I’ve had while working on this crazy “hobby” of mine.

-Anyways…last year I was asked by Mushrooms Canada to create a burger recipe incorporating the “Blend and Extend” technique of combining together blended mushrooms with ground beef.
-Obviously I was very excited to work with another fantastic organization, and although this is a disclaimer, it’s really more of a boast: I got paid to create and photograph this recipe.
+Anyways…last year I was asked by Food Bloggers of Canada to create a burger recipe for their sponsored partnership with Mushrooms Canada, where I would incorporate the “Blend and Extend” technique of combining together blended mushrooms with ground beef.
+Obviously I was very excited to work with these fantastic organizations, and although this is a disclaimer, it’s really more of a boast: I got paid to create and photograph this recipe.
 That being said, it only made it up on the site because it adheres to my high standards of quality and I’m proud to share it with you today.

 With that out of the way, let’s address the elephant in the room: this burger’s name is just as big of a mouthful as the one that you’ll have while chowing down on it.
 I tried to simplify it, but there’s no part of it that doesn’t deserve to be in the title.
 Actually, that’s not true; on top of everything else, the mozzarella used is the fresh variety – which is totally worth noting, ’cause it makes things that much better!
 Had I mentioned that in the title, I think I would be over some unspoken word limit for recipe names.
 But…I’m getting long-winded here, so why don’t you just check out the recipe – then go ahead and make it – and let me know what you think.